-We will be covering chapters 4 - 10, 12, and 14 of the text.
-Generally, there will be a test after each two chapters.
+We will be covering chapters 12 - 16 of the text.
+Generally, there will be a test at the end of each chapter.
 If any tests are given online, they will have a time limit, and they must be completed within a specified window (a day or a couple of days).
 The tests will all be weighted equally, with all the test weights equal to 60% of the course grade.